SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Experiments

-Neural networks are vulnerable to adversarial attacks in which the model gets fooled by applying precisely calculated small perturbations on the input~\cite{quanos}.
-Goodfellow et al.~\cite{goodfellow} proposed \textit{Fast Gradient Sign Method} (FGSM) to generate adversarial attacks ($X_{adv}$) by linearization of the loss function ($L$) of the trained models with respect to the input ($X$) as shown in equation~(\ref{eq:Xadv}).

-Here, $y_{true}$ is the true class label for the input $X$; $\theta$ denotes the model parameters (weights, biases etc.).
-The quantity $\Delta=\epsilon~\times~sign(\nabla_{x} L(\theta,X,y_{true}))$ is the net perturbation which is controlled by $\epsilon$.
-It is noteworthy that gradient propagation is a crucial step in unleashing an adversarial attack.
-Furthermore, the contribution of gradient to $\Delta$ would vary for different layers of the network depending upon the activations~\cite{quanos}.
-In addition to FGSM-based attacks, multi-step variants of FGSM, such as \textit{Projected Gradient Descent} (PGD)~\cite{pgd} have also been proposed that cast stronger attacks.

-To build resilience against against small adversarial perturbations, defense mechanisms such as gradient masking or obfuscation~\cite{gradmask} have been proposed.
-Such methods construct a model devoid of useful gradients, thereby making it difficult to create an adversarial attack.
-Furthermore, adversarial training \cite{goodfellow, pgd, ensat, gat} is the state-of-the-art and strongest-known software defense against adversarial attacks.
-Here, the training dataset is augmented with adversarial examples so that the network learns to predict them correctly.
-The authors in~\cite{bhattacharjee2021efficiency} have also shown that hardware non-idealities can intrinsically lead to defense via gradient obfuscation against adversarial perturbations, thereby making a neural network on hardware adversarially robust than baseline software models.

-In this work, we explore how \textit{SwitchX}, apart from yielding energy-efficiency and computational accuracy benefits to a BNN on hardware, can also yield adversarial robustness when compared with Normal Mapping of BNN weights onto crossbars.
-Furthermore, we show that when \textit{SwitchX} is combined with state-aware training of BNN (discussed in Section~\ref{exp}), it intrinsically unleashes even stronger defense on hardware than adversarial training.

-\subsection{Experiments}
+\section{Experiments}

-We conduct experiments on state-of-the-art VGG16 BNN architecture with benchmark datasets- CIFAR-10 \& CIFAR-100.
-After training the BNNs on software, we launch FGSM and PGD attacks by adding adversarial perturbations to the clean test inputs and record the adversarial accuracies in each case.
+We conduct experiments on a VGG16 BNN architecture with benchmark datasets- CIFAR-10, CIFAR-100 and TinyImagenet.
+The CIFAR-10 and CIFAR-100 datasets consist of 50,000 training and 10,000 test RGB images of size 32$\times$32 belonging to 10 and 100 classes, respectively.
+The TinyImagenet dataset is a larger and complex dataset consisting of RGB images of size 64$\times$64.
+It is a subset of the Imagenet dataset having 100,000 training images and 10,000 test images from 200 different classes.
+After training the BNNs on software, we launch FGSM or PGD attacks by adding adversarial perturbations to the clean test inputs and record the adversarial accuracies in each case.
 This forms our baseline software models (first two rows in \tablename{~\ref{baseline}}).